What are the most important traits to encourage during a child’s development?

 If you’d like to continue the positivity, you can ask for volunteers to share one or two of the nice things on their handout.
 It will make the reader feel good, the writer feels good, and encourage everyone to be a little more positive.

-Another activity that can help students practice their writing while injecting a little positivity into the classroom is the Appreciation Box (Alber, 2017).
+Another activity that can help students practice their writing while injecting a little positivity into the classroom is called Thank You Post.

-First, create a box to leave in the back of the classroom.
-This can be an opportunity to get creative and make a box that reflects the class, or you can have the class help you create the box.
-For example, you could have the class vote on a theme for the box, or each student could pick out one small space on the box to decorate however he or she would like.
+First, create a “postbox” to leave in the back of the classroom.
+This can be an opportunity to get creative and make a postbox that reflects the class, or you can have the class help you create the box.
+For example, you could have the class vote on a theme for the postbox, or each student could pick out one small space on it to decorate however he or she would like.

 The students may need some examples of what to write.
 Model what a good appreciation message sounds like by reading a few sample messages out loud with the class.